- Business Studies

 Students are expected to have good file management and their own back up strategies.
 Emphasis is placed on e-safety through lessons based on CEOPS materials which are used as the basis for individual thought and group discussions.

 Our students are well prepared for higher education and the workplace.
-The school’s VLE, Moodle, is used extensively by students in all year groups.
+The school’s VLE, RealSmart, and Google Drive are used extensively by students in all year groups.
+All students have a school email address which they used with these services.

 Mrs Bryant (Director of ICT)